-Then click Add to finish editing New Resource Mapping Condition and back to Resource Mapping.
-Then click Finish.
+Click Add to finish editing New Resource Mapping Condition and back to Resource Mapping.
+And then click Finish.

-Then Docker CA Public Key has been uploaded and mapped to the docker host.
-To monitor this docker host, Docker Client Public Key and Docker Client Private Key also need to be uploaded following the above steps.
+The Docker CA Public Key has been uploaded and mapped to the docker host.
+To monitor this docker host, upload Docker Client Public Key and Docker Client Private Key by following the above steps.